What Psychologists Can Help You Do

-When individuals are seeking psychological treatment, it is important for them to know the qualifications of the practitioner.
+When individuals are seeking psychological treatment, they need to know the qualifications of the practitioner.
 Most psychologists will have biographical information or a curriculum vitae posted for potential clients on their website or the website of the practice or hospital with which they are affiliated.
 A potential patient or client should review the qualifications of each psychologist as if an employer seeking the best-qualified candidates for a job.
-When individuals seek any form of treatment, being it medical, or psychological, they are in fact hiring a professional to help with their need.
-Having a foundational knowledge of the educational background, requirements met, research, type of license, years and states of practice are all very important.
+When individuals seek any form of treatment, be it medical, or psychological, they are hiring a professional to help with their needs.
+Having a foundational knowledge of the educational background, requirements met, research, type of license, years, and states of practice are all very important.

-If an individual is seeking the help of a psychologist for sleep related problems, it would be futile to obtain therapy from a psychologist whose primary body of research was on the texting habits of 20-35-year-olds.
-Obviously, a psychologist who had not only past research, but continuing research, or at a minimum a continuing education on the subject matter, as well as practice would be most important.
+If an individual is seeking the help of a psychologist for sleep-related problems, it would be futile to obtain therapy from a psychologist whose primary body of research was on the texting habits of 20-35-year-olds.
+A psychologist who had not only past research, but continuing research, or at a minimum a continuing education on the subject matter, as well as practice would be most important.
 Just like medical doctors, psychologists typically have specialties or focus for their practice.

-Many years ago, cognitive and behavioral psychologists worked exclusive of one another, but today the disciplines are more often combined or overlapping for the body does not work of its own volition, there is always an underlying psychological or neurological issue that promotes a physical activity.
-Today CBT (cognitive behavioral therapy) is offered to help individuals not only control negative behaviors and learn more positive ones, but to also gain and understanding of the psychological origins of these behaviors.
+Many years ago, cognitive and behavioral psychologists worked exclusively with one another, but today the disciplines are more often combined or overlapping for the body does not work of its own volition, there is always an underlying psychological or neurological issue that promotes physical activity.
+Today CBT (cognitive behavioral therapy) is offered to help individuals not only control negative behaviors and learn more positive ones but also gain an understanding of the psychological origins of these behaviors.

 The word abnormal does get us into some murky waters.
-Over the past few decades the DSM has been revised several times over as researchers and practitioners have gained a greater understanding of what normal is based upon culture, gender, and gender identity.
-For example, in some cultures it is considered rude for an individual to look straight into the eyes of another.
-In Western cultures this would be viewed as a form of psychopathology, perhaps due to paranoia.
+Over the past few decades, the DSM has been revised several times as researchers and practitioners have gained a greater understanding of what normal is based upon culture, gender, and gender identity.
+For example, in some cultures, it is considered rude for an individual to look straight into the eyes of another.
+In Western cultures, this would be viewed as a form of psychopathology, perhaps due to paranoia.
 In the 1970s homosexuality was considered deviant behavior and was classified among sexually deviant disorders such as pedophilia, and fetishes.

-Not since the DSM-3 has homosexuality been treated as a deviant behavior.
-There is great controversy over this with the religious community, who have their own programs of treating homosexuality and other gender identity-related issues as disorders and seek to "heal" the individuals.
+Not since the DSM-3 has homosexuality been treated as deviant behavior.
+There is great controversy over this with the religious community, which has their programs for treating homosexuality and other gender identity-related issues as disorders and seeks to "heal" the individuals.
 This type of thinking is akin to the handling of snakes.
-It is dangerous, and counselors, not licensed by the state, but working under the umbrella of the church are not held to the same ethical standards of practice as are APA accredited and state licensed psychologists.
+It is dangerous, and counselors, not licensed by the state, but working under the umbrella of the church are not held to the same ethical standards of practice as are APA accredited and state-licensed psychologists.

-Psychologists with a background in abnormal psychology research and practice in those areas of psychology where there is a disorder or a dysfunction in the individual's life that is so pervasive that it affects not only the day to day living of the individual, but also those around him.
+Psychologists with a background in abnormal psychology research and practice in those areas of psychology where there is a disorder or dysfunction in the individual's life that is so pervasive that it affects not only the day-to-day living of the individual but also those around him.
 Personality disorders are some of the most usual cases seen by practitioners with a specialization in abnormal psychology.